 - Max elevation – 1692 m

-- Walking surface – 17 km/10,5 mi tar road/asphalt, 50 km/30,4 mi gravel road/footpath
+- Walking surface – 17 km/10.5 mi tar road/asphalt, 50 km/30.4 mi gravel road/footpath

 - Average cost – 60 euros per person per day

-Camino de Santiago de Gran Canaria PDF files
+Camino de Gran Canaria PDFs

 To make your planning easier we’ve created 2 downloadable PDF files.
 The first file contains the walking stages of the Camino in Gran Canaria, and the second file lists places to stay along the route.